 Stay organized!
 You have to track all of your business expenses and commissions with an accounting program.
 QuickBooks Self-Employed offers inexpensive programs that will help you keep track of your receipts and expenses, income and help you file quarterly taxes.
 TurboTax also offers a program for anyone who is self-employed.

 Financial literacy is difficult for many of us and can be tricky, even for the most experienced of number crunchers.
 Take the time to map out your finances, create (or evaluate) your budget and make sure you have a plan in place to save for your taxes and regular business expenses.
-It’s essential you have a strong financial plan and budget in place so you can succeed in real estate.
+It’s essential you have a strong financial plan and budget in place so you can avoid these common financial mistakes and succeed in real estate.